-The current political situation is all but negligable.
-One of the patrol's atms was education for the forthcoming elections.
+The current political situation is all but negligible.
+One of the patrol's aims was education for the forthcoming elections.
 Considering that these natives have had no experience of an election, the electoral talks given by Mr. ROBINS went over reasonably well, and the natives seemed to grasp the essentials of electoral method.
 However it will be quite a while before these people will become interested in the political sphere.
-There was no evidence of any cult activities, the native's attitude towards the Administration is excellent, so is their attitude towards the Catholic Missions and the two Co-operative practically the only cash wage to the natives.
+There was no evidence of any cult activities. the native's attitude towards the Administration is excellent, so is their attitude towards the Catholic Missions and the two Co-operative societies.

+Economic development is at a low ebb doe to the very small production of copra, the sale of which affords xxxxxxxx practically the only cash wage to the natives.
 As little money is in circulation there is a low standard of living on both islands.
 The natives are not progressing and can find little outlet for their emotions.